New York State reaches deal to provide free tuition for SUNY and CUNY students

 The Requirement to Stay in the State

-As news of the budget deal in New York State spread, one provision drew criticism from people who have been advocates for free public higher education.
-That is the provision that would require recipients to work or live in the state, after graduation, for the same number of years that they receive support (which presumably would be up to four years, given the requirements that students enroll full time).
+As news of the budget deal spread, one provision drew criticism from advocates for free public higher education.
+That is the provision that would require recipients to work or live in the state after graduation for the same number of years that they receive support (which presumably would be up to four years, given the requirements that students enroll full time).

 Sara Goldrick-Rab, one such advocate and a professor of higher education policy and sociology at Temple University, posted a series of highly critical tweets on the provision, calling it "extortion," "bad public policy" and a "trick."
 Other aid experts agreed.